Introducing Professor Stan Skafidas

 Stan leads the Melbourne School of Engineering’s research in nanoelectronics.
 He also plays a critical role on the Stroke Alliance’s Industry Engagement Council and our Commercialisation Committee.
 He has over 300 publications in the fields of nanoelectronics, neural engineering, biosensors and wireless communications.

 And to top off his stellar career, he is listed as an inventor on 28 International patents.

 Stan, with so much going on in your hectic and amazing career, why are you devoting time to the Australian Stroke Alliance?

 Every year more than 38,000 Australians suffer a stroke, equating to over 100 people each day.
 It presents a tremendous burden to these individuals, their families, their friends and to the wider Australian community.
 This burden is even more pronounced for those living in rural Australia and outback communities where access to high precision diagnostics and treatment options are not readily available.
-The Stroke Alliance is developing innovative real-world solutions to dramatically reduce the time from stroke to the patient receiving treatment.
-This will improve the long-term health outcomes for many fellow Australians.
-Being able to contribute expertise to develop solutions to such an important problem is very exciting.

 What is most exciting to you when you look at the Alliance’s plans for the next five years?